The Quiet Role of Plants on a Language Holiday

 English Excursions in Outdoor Scotland

-For example, we’ve visited a private growing garden producing market flowers for florists (heavenly), as well as Drummond Castle Gardens – and Stirling Castle’s medicinal herb garden (as well as exploring Stirling Castle itself).
+For example, we visited a private growing garden that produces market flowers for local florists — absolutely heavenly.
+We also explored Drummond Castle Gardens, and the medicinal herb garden at Stirling Castle (as well as the castle itself).

-We’ve also taken a couple of private nature walks with local herbalist Claire Mullan, who shared history, folklore and herbal tips about local plants (including how the lowly nettle is useful in each season – and one reason why yew trees might have been planted in cemeteries).
+We took two private nature walks with local herbalist Claire Mullan, who shared history, folklore, and practical herbal knowledge about the plants around us — from how the humble nettle is useful in every season to why yew trees may have been planted in cemeteries.

-At one point we three even sat in the sun sketching flowers.
+At one point, the three of us even sat in the sun sketching flowers.

 Screenshot from Instagram